Carla Connor: Temporary departure

 In May 2012, it was reported that Carla would depart with her boyfriend Peter Barlow (Chris Gascoyne) in 2012, for four months.
 Speaking of her departure King said: "It's three years since I had a baby and I've been working for all of that time so I haven't been able to spend too much time with my family.
 I plan to have a nice holiday and spend time at home getting jobs done on the house, all very normal stuff.
 King insisted that she still enjoys playing Carla and has no plans to depart for good.
 King's exit scenes aired on 16 July 2012, she returned to filming on 1 October 2012 and was back on screen in December, and shows boss announced that Carla and Peter would return at Christmas with big news.

-Extension of the Connor family and father's identity
+Expansion of family

-In 2015, Coronation Street introduced three new members of the Connor family, consisting of Aidan Connor (Shayne Ward), Kate Connor (Faye Brookes) and Johnny Connor (Richard Hawley).
+In 2015, Coronation Street introduced three new members of the Connor family, consisting of Aidan (Shayne Ward), Kate (Faye Brookes) and Johnny Connor (Richard Hawley).
 Producer Stuart Blackburn told Digital Spy that there would be a real shocker for Carla after she receives news from one of the new Connors.
 Blackburn commented: "The Connors are looking great.
 I think in Aidan, Johnny and Kate, we've really hit gold.
 One of those characters will deliver a bit of news to Carla that will change her sense of self and perception forever.
 It's going to be a real shocker."